 Scuba equipment must be within the weight allowance allowed by the airline.
 Some airlines allow you to purchase extra weight for equipment, please check when booking your flight.

 BCDs and bottles must be empty, properly closed and carried in the hold.
 Note: Some content and depth gauges and computers can be affected by low pressure.
 As with cameras, these should be carried as part of your hand luggage.

-If you are taking part in a PADI course on board, you are required to a sign a medical form prior to starting the course.
+All qualified divers and anyone taking part in a PADI course are required to sign a diver medical

-Emperor Divers will not be responsible for any financial loss incurred by issues beyond our control such as, but not limited to; weather, 'Act of God' or changes made by the local authorities.
-It is your responsibility to ensure you have purchased comprehensive dive and travel insurance cover specific to your booking and to bring proof of this with you to show the guides when you check in.
+Emperor Divers will not be responsible for any financial loss incurred by issues beyond our control such as, but not limited to, weather, 'Act of God' or changes made by the local authorities.
+It is a condition of your booking with Emperor Divers that you purchase comprehensive dive and travel insurance cover specific to your booking and to bring proof of this with you to show the guides when you check in.

 You are responsible to check that these include: